How to Make Edibles That Are Super Easy Yet So Delicious

 How to Make Edibles With Shake

-Some useful advice: When making cannabutter, you can always use shake, thus ensuring that nothing goes to waste.
+Some practical advice: When making cannabutter, you can always use shake, thus ensuring that nothing goes to waste.

 Shake refers to the leftover pieces at the bottom of your bag of weed.
-For all intents and purposes, the shake is just smaller buds that may sometimes contain stems and leaves.
+The shake is just smaller buds that may sometimes contain stems and leaves for all intents and purposes.
 But, seeing as you are straining the butter anyway, these bits and pieces don’t really matter.

 So, save the good stuff for smoking and turn to shake and stems for your kitchen adventures!